-Georges Riverkeeper has successfully secured a NSW Environment Trust grant to improve ecosystem and environmental assets within the Oyster Creek Gully habitat corridor, located in Jannali and Kirrawee.
+Georges Riverkeeper has successfully completed a NSW Environment Trust grant project to improve ecosystem and environmental assets within the Oyster Creek Gully habitat corridor, located in Jannali and Kirrawee.

 Oyster Creek Gully is 7.35 hectares of remnant bushland located within urban development.
 The site's ecological condition has been degraded through increased and flashier stormwater flows, increased nutrients and contaminants, increased weed populations and decreased native biodiversity.

-This project is funded through the NSW Environmental Trust Restoration and Rehabilitation grants program.
+This project was funded through the NSW Environmental Trust Restoration and Rehabilitation grants program.

-To volunteer with the Bushcare groups listed below that are helping to restore this site, please contact Sutherland Shire Council.
+To volunteer with the Bushcare groups listed below that helped to restore this site and will contribute to its ongoing maintenance, please contact Sutherland Shire Council.

-- Surrey Place Bushland: 1st Tuesday of the month, 1 pm.
+Surrey Place – 1st Tuesday of the month, 1:00 pm